GER-VooDoo/logitech-x52pro-python-mfd-control/README.md

 # logitech-x52pro-python-mfd-control

-A easy-to-use python package to utilize the MFD on the Throttle of the Logitech X52 Pro, based on an older Saitek version of [headprogrammingczar](https://github.com/headprogrammingczar): [headprogrammingczar/mahon-mfd](https://github.com/headprogrammingczar/mahon-mfd)
+A easy-to-use python3 package to utilize the MFD on the Throttle of the Logitech X52 Pro, based on an older Saitek version of [headprogrammingczar](https://github.com/headprogrammingczar): [headprogrammingczar/mahon-mfd](https://github.com/headprogrammingczar/mahon-mfd)

 ## Usage: